dmbarbour/wikilon/docs/AwelonLang.md

         [Vk]..[V1][V0] k pick == [Vk]..[V1][V0][Vk]

 In this context, we could develop a series of functions like `pick2nd` and `pick3rd`, at cost of much boiler-plate.
-Or we could try to defer static typing until after we've specialized on the first parameter, treating `pick` as a macro.
-Intention to defer type checking can be indicated by annotation, e.g. adding a `(dyn)` comment to the subprogram with `[A](dyn) => [A]` behavior.
+Or we could try to defer typing until after we've specialized on the first parameter, treating `pick` as a dynamically typed macro.
+Intention to defer type checking might be indicated by annotation, e.g. adding a `(dyn)` comment to the subprogram with `[A](dyn) => [A]` behavior.

 *Note:* Besides static types, termination analysis is also useful.
 As a purely functional language, non-termination or divergence is always an error for Awelon programs.